altaki/HP/README.md

-This repository concerns my webpage where people could find out my CV, my research and teaching activities.
+This repository concerns my homepage where you can reach out my CV, my Research and Teaching Activities.